-Ever since he left the LSU Tigers‘ campus, quarterback Zach Mettenberger has been chasing his dream of playing professional football.
-He?s certainly had some success, too.
-However, the 29-year-old has found a new calling for his life.
+Ever since he left the LSU Tigers' campus, quarterback Zach Mettenberger has been chasing his dream of playing professional football.
+He's certainly had some success, too.
+However, the 30-year-old has found a new calling for his life.

 Mettenberger has been a journeyman his entire football life.
 He started his college football career with his hometown Georgia Bulldogs and played at Butler Community College in Kansas before becoming the starting quarterback at LSU.

-To keep the dream alive, he?s joined The Spring League twice and played for the Memphis Express of the defunct Alliance of American Football (AAF) league.
+To keep the dream alive, he joined The Spring League twice and played for the Memphis Express of the defunct Alliance of American Football (AAF) league.

 Now, after attempting to join the XFL, you can simply call him coach.

 Former LSU quarterback Zach Mettenberger went back to Nashville.
-He named the offensive coordinator at Hillsboro High School in July 2020 and will work under head coach Maurice Fitzgerald and alongside Rashad Mason, according to The Tennessean.
+He was named the offensive coordinator at Hillsboro High School in July 2020 and worked under head coach Maurice Fitzgerald and alongside Rashad Mason, according to The Tennessean.
 He joined Father Ryan High School as an assistant coach in 2021.

-Mettenberger, who tossed 35 touchdowns and 15 interceptions at LSU, will now lead high schoolers and there?s no doubt he will be a star.
+Mettenberger, who tossed 35 touchdowns and 15 interceptions at LSU, now leads high schoolers and there's no doubt he will be a star.
 He even approached Fitzgerald about the opportunity last season.